CSNOG/MFCR-blacklist/README.md

 published here, please either volunteer yourself in continuing of the maintenance of this repository, or look for similar projects below.

-**Unless a new maintainer is found, this repository is going to be archived as of 2023-09-01.**
+**Since no new maintainer is found, this repository has been archived in September 2023.**

 # Community operated machine-readable domain-name blocklist